 There are different types of candelabras, the more common ones being candelabras with 2 arms and a central candle holder which will accommodate 3 candles in total, and a 4 arm candelabra with a central candle holder which will accommodate 5 candles.

-Likewise, you will also find just 2 arm and 4 arm candelabras without the central candle holder.
+You can also find just 2 arm and 4 arm candelabras without the central candle holder.
 Occasionally you might find candelabras with caps placed on top of their central candle holder, which in turn can be used as a candle snuffer.

 We once came across a silver plated candelabra with rotational or pivotal arms which were designed to be lit more easily by enabling you to turn the candle arms from the shoulder instead of having to move the whole candelabra from its base.
 Another forte of the candelabra is that some have detachable arms so they can be used as candlesticks, and is an attribute useful for cleaning purposes.

 When it comes to styles of candelabra the most classical styles are Baroque, Rococo and Georgian, but you will find plenty of modern and shabby chic styles too and can be made from solid Gold, Silver or Brass but they are usually electroplated in these metals.
-They are also made from other metal alloys and can even come with different types of bases and columns made from marble, wood and lucite.
+They are also made from other metal alloys and can even come with different types of bases and columns made from marble, wood and Lucite.

 The main parts of a candelabra comprise of: